Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Between spending time with family, work and hobbies, you have a lot going on — and that leaves no time for getting the flu bug!
 With all that’s keeping you busy, it’s extra important to be mindful of practicing healthy habits.

-Whether at home, work or out and about, there are many things you can do to stay well.
+Whether at home, work or out and about, there are many things you can do to avoid getting the flu.
 Take a look at our list of common ways to protect yourself (and others) from getting the flu.

 7 Tips to Prevent the Flu at Home or Work

 By taking preventative measures and implementing healthy habits into your lifestyle, you can help keep sickness at bay.
-Here are some simple ways you can help prevent the flu:
+Here are some simple ways on how to help prevent the flu:

-Avoid touching your face.
 Did you know that, according to the CDC, germs can live for two to eight hours on hard surfaces?
-From doorknobs to light switches, you never know where you might pick up germs.
+From doorknobs to light switches, you never know where you might pick up flu germs.
 And it’s especially easy to get infected — or transfer them yourself — when you rub your eyes, nose or mouth.
 So avoid touching your face and teach your kids to do the same to prevent yourselves from getting the flu.